Around 7 million blog posts are published every day.

 Creating a good, clear structure is one of the easiest ways to make your blog posts stand out.
 Ensuring readers want to continue reading is crucial if you want to keep them on-site and make an impression.
 Use the tips we’ve listed here to structure your blog post with key formatting features, compelling headlines, and storytelling techniques.

 Tap into Jasper’s powerful suite of templates to help you out.
-Build out your blog post introductions, create captivating headlines, and even create your entire blog post using the long-form assistant, or even generate your blog header image.
+Build out your blog post introductions, create captivating headlines, create your entire blog post using the long-form assistant, or even generate your blog header image.